Review Authors

 The Cochrane Editorial and Publishing Policy Resource brings together Cochrane's editorial and publishing policies as well as general information about the editorial and publishing processes and the published products, including The Cochrane Library.

 All Cochrane protocols and reviews must be compliant with standards outlined in the Cochrane Style Manual.
-For a quick summary of the key topics, start with the Cochrane Style Basics.
+For a quick summary of the key topics, start with the Cochrane Style Essentials.